carriexu/markdown_assignments/learning_history_review.md

 **What is your greatest fear as a WDI student?**

-I fear that I might not get enough exercise.
+I fear that I might not get enough exercise, and as a result could get a little stressed out.

 **Is this fear valid?
 If so, does it serve you as someone learning to program?**